 Dine and drink at a fraction of the regular price during happy hour at one of Orlando’s many restaurants and bars.
 From elevated pub grub to delicious gourmet small plates, these local eateries go all out with food specials to pair with specially priced cocktails.
-Here are several of our favorite Orlando happy hours:
+Here are our favorite Orlando happy hours.

 This restaurant in Winter Park never goes unmentioned when discussing amongst friends the best restaurants in Orlando, and it’s a multiple-time winner in the Best Moderately Priced Restaurant category of our Annual Date Night Awards.
 Served Monday-Friday from 4-6pm, the happy hour menu includes 3 of Prato’s signature pizzas priced at $10, 3 Italian small plates priced at $5-$9, 5 cocktails priced at $7 each, and a selection of beer and wine priced at $3-$6.

 Sand Lake Road in Dr. Phillips certainly lives up to its “Restaurant Row” nickname with its impressive stretch of amazing restaurants, most of which offer excellent happy hours.
 Happy hour hopping is the perfect opportunity for a progressive date night experience that will also allow you to acquaint yourself with a handful of Restaurant Row’s best eateries, all in the span of a few hours.
 We’ve put together two separate itineraries for you, highlighting some of our favorite Dr. Phillips happy hour destinations.

 Fellow seafood lovers, rejoice!
 Reel Fish Coastal Kitchen & Bar is one of the latest additions to the bustling strip of N. Orange Ave in Winter Park, a fast-growing district home to favorites like Buttermilk Bakery, The Bear and Peacock Brewstillery, Foxtail Coffee, and Create Your Nature.